ATLauncher/discord-bot/README.md

 ## Deployment

-This repository is automatically set to deploy a Digital Ocean droplet, set it up and then deploy the built code to the droplet and keep running using nodemon.
+This repository is automatically set to deploy a Digital Ocean droplet, set it up and then deploy the built code to the droplet.

 This is achieved using the following: